-HB 18-1013 is the Colorado Nonprofit Sustainability Act, sponsored by Rep. Alec Garnett (D-Denver) and Sen. Kevin Priola (R-Henderson).
+Support HB 18-1013, The Colorado Nonprofit Sustainability Act, sponsored by Rep. Alec Garnett (D-Denver) and Sen. Kevin Priola (R-Henderson)!
 This bill creates a tax credit for donations of cash to nonprofits' endowments.
-Donors can claim a 25% tax credit for donations of $20,000 or more to a charitable endowment.
+Donors can claim a 25% tax credit for donations up to $20,000.

 If your organization has a permanent or board-designated endowment already, or would consider starting one, we encourage you to sign our petition so we can show legislators the support we have for this credit in Colorado’s nonprofit community!

 The tax credit is 25 percent of the amount of the cash donation.
 The maximum credit is $5,000 for a gift of $20,000 or more.

 - Nonprofits receive $4 for each dollar the state awards in tax credits

 - The tax credit is not refundable and must be used in the tax year of the donation.

 - Donors claiming this tax credit can’t claim other state tax credits for the same donation.

 - The state cannot award more than $12 million in tax credits to Colorado's donors.